krista-t/task-list/README.md

 # task-list
-Task list with Materialize CSS and vanilla JS
+Task list with Materialize CSS and Vanilla JS